cloudmesh-community/fa18-516-21/chapter/graphql.md

 exit()
 ```

-Now create repos/schema.py with below code.
+Now create repos/schema.py with following code.
 This will introduce custom type of Repo and query with resolver for repos.

 ```python
 import graphene